bearecinos/linkage_assessment_ANT/README.md

 - Perimeter Overlap is computed as percentage of the assessment polygon’s perimeter that touches the primary interaction mask.
 - Score uses the decimal detachment scheme: 1.0 … 1.9 (progressively weaker linkage), 2.0 = fully detached.
 - Buttress Code: 1.0 = buttressed by a non-mainland (island-origin) shelf; 0.0 = not buttressed / unclassified.
-- An attachment score is introduced to convert categories into connectivity levels comparable to Greenland.
+- An attachment score is introduced to convert categories into connectivity levels comparable to Greenland. **Computed to provide an alternative framing of the same relationship.**

 Outputs:
-- `final_classification_buckets.gpkg`: GeoPackage with one row per polygon, including its `detachment_score` and `detachment_description` and original RGI-ids or IRR-ids.
+- `final_classification_buckets.gpkg`: GeoPackage with one row per polygon, including its `attachment_score`, a `descriptor` and original RGI-ids or IRR-ids.

 #### Usage
 ```bash